PrEP plays a fundamental role in helping to prevent new HIV diagnoses, but is underutilized1,2

 (CDC, National HIV Behavioral Surveillance report in 7 US cities)

-CDC=Centers for Disease Control and Prevention; MSM=men who have sex with men; TGW=transgender women (who have sex with men).
+BMD=bone mineral density; CDC=Centers for Disease Control and Prevention; CROI=Conference on Retroviruses and Opportunistic Infections; DHHS=US Department of Health and Human Services; GAHT=gender-affirming hormone therapy; IQVIA=IMS Health, Quintiles, and VIA; MSM=men who have sex with men; PNR=PrEP-to-need ratio; TGW=transgender women (who have sex with men).

 You may also be interested in: